- A level requirements: BBB

 This is a first year advanced language course taught in the second semester where students attend seminars and practical sessions in small groups and focus on spoken and written Spanish.
 The aim is to work towards the expansion of the student’s already existent knowledge of Spanish language.
 Furthermore, the module places special emphasis on conversational fluency, grammatical accuracy and vocabulary acquisition.
 Students will receive three contact hours a week divided into two hours of integrated skills language seminars plus a one hour lab session of practical skills (listening and conversation) per week.
-In addition, students are expected to undertake regular independent language learning for which they will provided with materials and guidance via the University’s Virtual Learning Environment: VITAL.
+In addition, students are expected to undertake regular independent language learning for which they will provided with materials and guidance via Canvas.

 This module is the following module of CHIN112.
 It offers beginners a comprehensive overview of essential Chinese language functions and related cultural knowledge to develop basic competence in reading, writing, listening and speaking Chinese, and cultural sensitivity and awareness.
 You are expected to be active and engaged participants in the themed language classes.
 Computer, projector plus internet are used in on-campus class to enhance learning; Team, Zoom and other online tools are used in online classes to ensure the student learning experience under the circumstance of remote teaching/learning.
 Homework and self-study material is assigned weekly and is a must to achieve the expected learning outcome.
 Along with instructions in class, you will be given various teaching/self-learning material on Canvas ( The digital learning platform at University of Liverpool) to foster autonomy in learning the language and culture after class.